-The Europeana Digital Service Infrastructure (DSI) showcases and provides online access to Europe’s digital cultural heritage from mid-2018 to mid-2022.
+The Europeana Digital Service Infrastructure provided online access to Europe’s digital cultural heritage from mid-2018 to mid-2022.

-The consortium partners, EAF and ENA work in close collaboration towards our goals in line with the Europeana Strategy 2020-2025.
-We work towards a strong public service that supports Europe’s cultural heritage sector in its digital transformation.
-Implementation is supported by the European Commission and the Expert Group on Digital Cultural Heritage and Europeana (DCHE) and its subgroups.
+The consortium partners, Europeana Aggregators’ Forum and Europeana Network Association worked in close collaboration towards goals in line with the Europeana Strategy 2020-2025.
+We worked towards a strong public service supporting Europe’s cultural heritage sector in its digital transformation.
+Implementation was supported by the European Commission and the Expert Group on Digital Cultural Heritage and Europeana (DCHE) and its subgroups.

 Partners currently involved in the project:

 - AIT Angewandte Informationstechnik Forschungsgesellschaft, Austria

 - AIT Austrian Institute of Technology, Austria

 - The British Library, United Kingdom